openvstorage/ovs-documentation/Architecture/VolumeDriver/Blocklayer/metadata.md

 ##### The metadata

 2 types of metadata
-* filesystem metadata
+* File System metadata
-* volume metadata
+* Volume metadata